 Part 1 of 2

-The Mist Creek Recreation Area in the Highwood Region of South Kananaskis Country is the launch point for hiking the Mist Creek Trail, then dropping over Rickert's Pass for a tour of Burns Mine and Denning's Cabin, prior to returning over the top of Mist Ridge to the starting point.
+The Mist Creek Recreation Area in the Highwood Region of South Kananaskis Country is the launch point for hiking the Mist Creek Trail.
+Dropping over Rickert's Pass for a tour of Burns Mine and Denning's Cabin is being considered prior to returning over the top of Mist Ridge to the starting point.
 That is the plan.